 Keith Miller (ed) “Perspectives on an Evolving Creation” 2003.
 Eerdmans.
 This book is a compilation of chapters from various authors that examine issues from the perspective of an old earth and the acceptance of evolutionary theory as representing the probably origin of living things.
 Chapters include evidences for an old earth and evolution from the scientific side and then move on to tackle the tough questions such as: what is the fossil record of man, what was the garden of Eden, who were Adam and Eve and when did they live, how does God work in creation/providence, where does original sin fit, what is pain and suffering, etc… The authors come from various background not all strictly reformed.
-I definitely don’t agree with all the conclusions drawn by all the authors, but I was given much to think about after reading some of the chapters.
-I will attempt to review the chapter on original sin at some point.
+I definitely don’t agree with all the conclusions drawn by all the authors, but I was given much to think about after reading some of the chapters. the chapter on original sin is especially challenging and worth considering.

 John Walton “The Lost World of Genesis One: Ancient Cosmology and the Origins Debate” 2009.
 Walton, professor at Wheaton College, presents in this book a view that has become known as the cosmic temple inauguration view.
 Walton argues that Genesis one describes the functions of the creation not their physical origin.
-A very readable and thought provoking book, a more scholarly follow-up book is due out in October of 2011.
-Of the books I have read in the past five years this one is right up there in terms of impact on me and has had a big impact in the evangelical world.
+A very readable and thought provoking book, a more scholarly follow-up book was published a few years later.
+Of the books I have read in the past decade this one is right up there in terms of impact on me and it has had a massive impact in the evangelical world.
 This is one of the most referenced books with respect to individuals and pastors who have struggled with the topic of creationism when asked what book helped them the most.